 All citizens deserve support.
 Education is perhaps most important for ending and preventing the epidemic for this generation and the next, as all citizens work to create a better, healthier future.

 What are the thoughts of our readers?
-What methods do you believe are best to handle the current health crisis?We value your comments!
-Please weigh in on our comment section below.
+What methods do you believe are best to handle the current health crisis?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com